boazsegev/iodine/SPEC-Websocket-Draft.md

     To clarify: **implementing `has_pending?` is semi-optional**, meaning that a server may choose to always return `false`, no matter the actual state of the socket's buffer.

-The following keywords (both as method names and instance variable names) are reserved for the internal server implementation: `_server_ws` and `conn_id`.
+The following keywords (both as method names and instance variable names) are reserved for the internal server implementations: `_conn` and `conn_id`.

-* The `_server_ws` object is private and shouldn't be accessed by the client.

-* The `conn_id` object may be used as a connection ID for any functionality not specified herein.

 Connection `ping` / `pong`, timeouts and network considerations should be implemented by the server.
 It is **RECOMMENDED** (but not required) that the server send `ping`s to prevent connection timeouts and detect network failure.